fontinixxl/moodle-qtype_programmedresp/README.txt

 format "@return array Description1|Description2" using the "|" character as separator

-LINKERDESCRIPTION QUESTION VARIABLE LINKAGE
+linkerdesc QUESTION VARIABLE LINKAGE
 There is another function argument type, the linker type.
-The "qtype_linkerdescription" allows the addition of variables to the question text, following the variables format described above; this argument type allows users to use these linker description variables as a function argument.
+The "qtype_linkerdesc" allows the addition of variables to the question text, following the variables format described above; this argument type allows users to use these linker description variables as a function argument.